chromaui/chromatic-docs/review.md

 <details>
 <summary>Glossary</summary>

-* The base branch is the branch that you want to use as a baseline for the comparison.
+* <b>Base branch:</b> the branch you want to use as a baseline for the comparison
-* The head branch is the branch that has the actual changes that need to be compared against the base branch.
+* <b>Head branch:</b> the branch with the new changes that need to be compared against the base branch

 </details>